0830 Rowing Session I

 During the day, campers are under the guidance of experienced coaches and college-aged counselors.
 At night, counselors and coaches stay in the campers' dormitory, providing 24-hour supervision.

-To attain these goals, we boat campers in eights according to ability and experience and maintain a low (10:1) athlete to coach ratio.
+To attain these goals, we boat campers in eights (we are sweep camp) according to ability and experience and maintain a low (10:1) athlete to coach ratio.
 For water practices, campers are kept with the same coach and boat of athletes for the week to allow a consistent platform for improvement.
 The boats are brought together as one group for land seminars covering a range of topics including – but not limited to – land/erg training, nutrition, mobility, strength training, coxing, and collegiate recruiting.

 The camp concludes with a morning of racing, where friendly camp boat rivalries are settled (even our novices get out and race against our experienced crews!), and a brief graduation ceremony for both campers and their families.